luca-naudszus/iat/README.md

-# iat

-## Analysis of IAT results using the Improved Scoring Algorithm (Greenwald et al., 2003)
+# Analysis of IAT results using the Improved Scoring Algorithm (Greenwald et al., 2003)
 This repository implements the Improved Scoring Algorithm for evaluation of Implicit Association Test results.
+Split-half reliability assessment is also contained.

-# Required dependencies
+## Required dependencies
 * tidyverse

-# Usage
-# Implicit Association Test (IAT) Analysis Repository

-This repository contains three R functions designed for analysing and scoring Implicit Association Test (IAT) data, as well as assessing reliability.

 ## Functions